dortania/OpenCore-Install-Guide/post-install/iservices.md

 To find your actual MAC Address/ROM value, you can find in a couple places:
 * BIOS
 * macOS: System Preferences -> Network -> Ethernet -> Advanced -> MAC Address
-* Windows: Settings -> Network & Internet -> Ethernet -> Ethernet -> Phyisical MAC Address
+* Windows: Settings -> Network & Internet -> Ethernet -> Ethernet -> Physical MAC Address

 Some users have even gone as far as using real Apple MAC Address dumps for their config, for this guide we'll be  using our real MAC Address but note that this is another option